foresterre/storyteller/README.md

 flows) which require each to carefully specify their own output formatting.

 The library consists of three primary building blocks, and a default implementation on top of these building blocks.
+It helps you setup your program architecture

 The three building blocks are:
-* `EventHandler`: The event handler receives an event (our message type) as input, and decides what to do with this message.
-Examples include a json-lines handler which prints events to to stderr, a progress bar, a faked handler which collects events for which may be asserted on in software tests, or a handler which sends websocket messages for each event.
+* `EventHandler`: The event handler which deals with the user output, for example:
+	* A handler which formats events as json-lines, and prints them to stderr
+	* A handler which updates a progress bar
+	* A handler which collects events for software testing
+	* A handler which sends websocket messages for each event
+	* A handler which updates a user interface

+* `Reporter`: Called during your program logic.
-* `Reporter`: Used to communicate messages to a user.
-The reporter is invoked with an Event within the code base, so you don't have to deal with formatting and display details in the middle of the program flow.
+	Used to communicate user output to a user.
+The reporter is invoked with an Event during the programs logic, so you don't have to deal with formatting and display details in the middle of the program flow.

-* `EventListener`: Receives the messages, send by a reporter and runs the `EventHandler` where appropriate.
+* `EventListener`: Receives events, send by a reporter and runs the `EventHandler`.
+Usually spins upa separate thread so it won't block.

 On top of these building blocks, a channel based implementation is provided which runs the `EventHandler` in a separate thread.
-To use this implementation, consult the docs for the `crate::ChannelReporter`, and the `ChannelEventListener`.
+To use this implementation, consult the docs for the `ChannelReporter`, and the `ChannelEventListener`.

+In addition to these provided elements, you have to:
+* Define a type which can be used as Event
+* Define one or more EventHandlers (i.e. `impl EventHandler<Event = YourEventType>`).

 ## Example